Injury Prevention and Sports Performance Programs

 Head injury is the leading cause of traumatic death in sports.
 An estimated 300,000 sports related brain injuries occur per year in the US, with the majority in high school football.
 The majority of head injuries are concussions.

 Heat Illness and death are on the rise.
 Heat stroke, a severe form of heat-related illness, is a leading cause of death especially in July and August.
-Learn more about hydration and heat-related illness.
+Learn more about when to take your child to the ER for dehydration.

 Why are injuries on the rise?